Emerald Sky cruising the Rhine. * Photo: Emerald Waterways

 Cabins: With all European vessels currently having the same layouts, the cabins, all outside, measure 117 sq. ft. for the two single cabins and from 162 to 315 sq. ft. for the others.
 The lowest Riviera Deck has fixed small windows while the others have large expanses of glass that open at the top with the push of a button.
 All cabins on Horizon and Vista Decks have an inside balcony, that is, they do not jut out, rather at the push of a button, they become an integral part of the bedroom/sitting room.
 Cabins come equipped with mini-fridge, TV, safe, bottled water and free WiFi.
 Beds may be arranged as twins or queen-size.

 Public Rooms: A forward lounge with bar is connected to the covered terrace at the bow.
 The Sun Deck has canvas-covered and open sections, a barbecue, areas for games and a walking track that encircles almost the entire length of the deck.
-And how about this inventive use of space — drain the swimming pool and presto, a cinema magically morfs, complete with a bar.
+And how about this inventive use of space — drain the heated swimming pool with its retractable roof and presto, a cinema magically morfs, complete with a bar.

-Dining: Breakfast and lunch are buffet, with additional a la carte menu selections, while dinner is a four-course served meal served in Reflections dining room.
-Break and lunch may also be enjoyed on The Terrace, located on the covered deck at the bow.
+Dining: Breakfast and lunch are buffet, with additional a la carte menu selections, while dinner is a four-course served meal served with beer, wine and soft drinks in Reflections dining room.
+Breakfast and lunch may also be enjoyed on The Terrace, located on the covered deck at the bow.
 In fine weather, barbecues take place on the Sun Deck.

-Activities & Entertainment: Most activities take place ashore, and bicycles are available for independent touring.
-On board, there is a small swimming pool during the day and a cinema at night, deck games such chess with giant pieces, putting green, and shuffleboard, a gym, steam sauna and Finnish sauna.
+Activities & Entertainment: While most activities take place ashore, the line has added yoga classes and smartphone photo workshops on board.
+Also, there is a small swimming pool during the day and a cinema at night, deck games such chess with giant pieces, putting green, and shuffleboard, walking track, a gym, steam sauna and Finnish sauna.
 Musical entertainment comes aboard on selected evenings.
 The cruise director provides the commentary.
-Emerald Active offers reasonably fit passengers the chance, for instance, to take a hike in Germany’s Black Forest on a Rhine cruise and on the Danube, tour by bicycle in the scenic areas around Melk, Austria and glide along the streets of Belgrade, Serbia.
+Emerald Active offers reasonably fit passengers the chance, for instance, to take a hike in Germany’s Black Forest on a Rhine cruise and on the Danube, tour by bicycle (also available for independent touring) in the scenic areas around Melk, Austria and glide along the streets of Belgrade, Serbia.
+The list of bike tours now includes Amsterdam, Hoorn, and Veere in the Netherlands; to Roche-de-Glun in southern France, and Melk to Durnstein along the Danube in Austria, and hikes through a vineyard in Tournon, France and a climb up to Durnstein Castle in Austria.

 *Asian Riverboat Cruises: MEKONG NAVIGATOR: (built 2014 & 68 passengers).
 The 4-deck boat (no elevator), designed with colonial decor, has a top deck bar/lounge, separate small library, fitness and wellness areas, windowed dining room, and Sun Deck.
 Three categories of suites generously measure from 256 to 291 sq. ft., while the top four suites 387 and 584 sq. ft.
 All, except 4 Superior Suites with portholes, have floor-to-ceiling windows and French or private balconies.
 The 16-day cruise-tours (February-April) include Hanoi, Halong Bay, Ho Chi Minh City, a 7-day cruise and Siem Reap for the Angkor temples.